tico321/CleanTemplate/README.md

     - Replace `${DOCKER_REGISTRY-}cleantemplategraphql` with `${DOCKER_REGISTRY-}cleantemplateapi`
     - Replace `dockerfile: ../CleanTemplate.API/Dockerfile` with `dockerfile: ../CleanTemplate.GraphQL/Dockerfile`
 - Run CleanTemplate.Auth migrations from the src/Presentation/CleanTemplate.Auth folder:
-    - update the appsettings.json file and point to localhost instead of db.
-(This is needed because I was not able to set up a ContextFactory for ConfigurationDbContext yet)
     - dotnet ef database update -c AuthDbContext
     - dotnet ef database update -c ConfigurationDbContext
 - Seed Auth Data